-Financial liabilities are recognised at fair value when the City becomes a party to the contractual provisions to the instrument.
+Financial liabilities are recognised at fair value when the City becomes Borrowing costs are recognised as an expense when incurred except a party to the contractual provisions to the instrument.

 Non-derivative financial liabilities (excluding financial guarantees) are subsequently measured at amortised cost.
 Gains or losses are recognised in profit or loss.